hhu-adam/Robo/development-status.md

 #### L03

-- ∃! needs to be explained
+- ∃! needs to be explained -- perhaps already in Quantus? (see table above)
-- hidden hint for obtain
+- add hidden hint for `obtain`
-- hint regarding overly complicated goal after use a:
+- add hint regarding overly complicated goal after `use a`:

   `(fun a => f a = b) a ∧ ∀ (y : A), (fun a => f a = b) y → y = a`